Spring Election Countdown

 Make deliberate infrastructure investments, especially in pavement management.

-In 2025, Bellevue used Hot In-Place Recycling for road resurfacing projects, saving about 50 to 60 percent compared to traditional methods.
-Those savings allow us to stretch tax dollars further and resurface more streets without increasing the budget.
+In 2025, Bellevue used Hot In Place Recycling for resurfacing, which saved about 50 percent compared to traditional methods.
+That meant we could resurface streets without increasing the budget.
+It is a practical solution that stretches taxpayer dollars.

-Housing opportunities should support a family through all stages of life and reflect how people live today.
+Housing opportunities should support a family through all stages of life.

-Households are smaller, people are marrying later, more adults live alone, and many seniors want to downsize while staying in the community.
+The way people live has changed.
+Households are smaller.
+More people live alone.
+Seniors may want to downsize but stay in Bellevue.
 Younger workers are looking for attainable homes near where they work.
+Employers want options for their workforce.

 Bellevue offers the goods, services, and jobs that support residents through every stage of life.